leopaux/web/SECURITY.md

 ## Reporting a Vulnerability

-If you find a vulnerability, please let us know in the 'Leopaux Fans' team.
+If you find a vulnerability, please let us know in the team on the orginization page.

 Last updated by `@CodyDaCoder`